 - Hand warmer – It is not a bad idea to keep some of these hand warmers handy for when you are faced with working outside on a repair in very cold weather

 Road debacles can be serious, traumatizing and terribly costly.
 We’re grateful that, so far, ours haven’t been all bad.
 Two things that are impossible to plan around is where you will be and who will come to your aid and comfort.
 We’ve been blessed.
 Despite our predicaments in both Mammoth and in Bay Saint Louis we had pleasant surprises.

 In Mammoth the Bluesapalooza Beer and Music Festival …

-… and in Bay Saint Louis we were proud to be neighbors of Thompson’s Seafood Restaurant, an RV traveler’s paradise with restaurant, fresh fish market, grocery store and they even have propane … all just spittin’ distance from I-10.
-Thompson’s Seafood right next door to the Exxon station.
+… and in Bay Saint Louis we were proud to be neighbors of Thompson’s Seafood Restaurant, (now called MacBe Seafood) an RV traveler’s paradise with restaurant, fresh fish market, grocery store and they even have propane … all just spittin’ distance from I-10.
+Right next door to the Exxon station.
 Don’t pass it up!